Trustformer/koika/README.rst

       - |coq/OneRuleAtATime.v|_: Proof of the One-rule-at-a-time theorem
       - |coq/SemanticProperties.v|_: Properties of the semantics used in the one-rule-at-a-time theorem

+   (Proving)
+      - |coq/SimpleForm.v|_: Transformation of a schedule into a proof-friendly form

    (Stdlib)
       - |coq/Std.v|_: Standard library